OpenAEC-Foundation/conventions/conventions.md

 describe what it does. don't give any unnecessary information about inner workings or what it's needed for. you never know if it might be used for something else.

 ## DRY

-## keep it as simple as possible
-beware for unnecessary complexity. do not make a function like this:

-void setFrameRate(int frameRate){
-    frameRate = 60;
-}

-it just adds complexity and increases compile time. we can easily change this into a function when the time comes that something else needs to update when framerate changes.